 Play Without Hearing: No audio cues are necessary to play the game well.

-If you want to play Papetura, but it doesn't offer the Audio accessibility features you require, this similar game extends the Audio accessibility:
+If you want to play Papetura, but it doesn't offer the Audio accessibility features you require, these similar games extend the Audio accessibility:

 In addition to the accessibility features provided in the game, you can also use system-wide accessibility settings: